 I know (laughs).
 It was because of my relationship with Paul.
 He was always on the edge of quitting house music, but then he’d come back.
 I think being the younger brother of Guy Manuel created an image around him that he didn’t like, so he’d tell me that he was quitting house music, but then I’d get a call from him one month later, saying “Romain, I have a sample for a house track.
 Let’s work on it! “, and I’d be like, “I thought you said you were quitting… “.
 But ultimately we ended up working together again on We In Music, along with Fabien.

 Our biggest track was “Grandlife“, which featured Benjamin Diamond on lead vocals, with Paul, Fabien and Yann Destagnol from Modjo singing background vocals.
 Funnily enough, our track had both singers from the biggest dance records at the time – “Music Sounds Better With You” and “Lady” – but we couldn’t credit them publicly because their record label would have sued us.
 I think we credited Benjamin but he used a different name so we didn’t get caught (laughs).

 Yes, that’s right.
 We licensed our music to the same label that Daft Punk were signed to.
-When French Touch blew up in the late 90s, all the major labels realized there was big money to be made and they started signing as many of us as they could.
-So Paul and I never had to wonder if a label wanted our music when we took meetings with them; they always made us good offers because they knew we could meet with a rival label who would make similar offers.
+When French Touch blew up in the late 90s, all the major labels saw there was big money to be made and started signing as many of us as they could.
+So Paul and I never had to wonder if a label wanted our music when we took meetings with them; they always made us good offers because they knew we’d meet with a rival label who’d make similar offers.
 So in the end, we went with Virgin.

 – Let’s talk about the music duo you’ve created with your wife, My Dear.
 How do the two of you divide up the work for this group?